-Ivkovic et al. [21] carried out a controlled study of aiming in a first person shooter game with latency both with and without an aim assistance latency compensation technique.
-Lee and Chang [22] evaluated the effects of the latency compensation techniques time warp and interpolation on players in a commercial first person shooter game.
-Lee and Chang [23] continued evaluation of time warp with a custom first person shooter game, providing a guideline of 250 milliseconds as a limit for latency compensation.
-While helpful in better understanding latency compensation, and even used in traditional network games [24], such techniques have not been applied to cloud-based games.
+Ivkovic et al. [16] carried out a controlled study of aiming in a first person shooter game with latency both with and without an aim assistance latency compensation technique.
+Lee and Chang [17] evaluated the effects of the latency compensation techniques time warp and interpolation on players in a commercial first person shooter game.
+Lee and Chang [18] continued evaluation of time warp with a custom first person shooter game, providing a guideline of 250 milliseconds as a limit for latency compensation.

-Our work applies a popular latency compensation technique, time warp, to a cloud-based game and evaluates it with a user study and system CPU load measurements.
+While these papers are helpful in better understanding latency compensation, and some of the techniques are even used in traditional network games [19], latency compensation techniques have not been applied to cloud-based games.
+Our work applies a popular latency compensation technique, time warp, to a cloud-based game and evaluates it with a user study and system load measurements.